TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 When consent is granted, the child's account is treated much like any other account.
 The child may have access to communication services like e-mail, instant messaging and online message boards and may be able to communicate freely with other users of all ages.

 Parents can change or revoke the consent choices previously made, and review, edit or request the deletion of their children's personal information.
-For example, on Windows Live, parents can visit their Account, and click on "Parental Permissions".
+For example, parents can visit their Microsoft account and click on "Permissions".

 Display of AdvertisingAdvertising

 Most of the online advertisements on Microsoft sites and services are displayed by Microsoft Advertising.
 When we display online advertisements to you, we will place one or more cookies in order to recognize your computer when we display an ad to you.
 Over time, we may gather information from the sites where we serve ads and use the information to help provide more relevant ads.

-**You may opt out of receiving targeted ads from Microsoft Advertising by visiting our opt-out page.**
+**You may opt out of receiving targeted ads from Microsoft Advertising by visiting our** **opt-out page** **.**

 Many of our web sites and online services are supported by advertising.

 Most of the online advertisements on Microsoft sites and services are displayed by Microsoft Advertising.
 When we display online advertisements to you, we will place one or more persistent cookies on your computer in order to recognize your computer each time we display an ad to you.
 Because we serve advertisements on our own web sites as well as those of our advertising and publisher partners, we are able to compile information over time about the types of pages, content and ads you, or others who are using your computer, visited or viewed.
 This information is used for many purposes, for example, it helps us try to ensure that you do not see the same advertisements over and over again.
 We also use this information to help select and display targeted advertisements that we believe may be of interest to you.

-**You may opt out of receiving targeted ads from Microsoft Advertising by visiting our opt-out page.** For more information about how Microsoft Advertising collects and uses information, please see the Microsoft Advertising Privacy Statement.
+**You may opt out of receiving targeted ads from Microsoft Advertising by visiting our** **opt-out page** **.** For more information about how Microsoft Advertising collects and uses information, please see the Microsoft Advertising Privacy Statement.

 We also allow third-party ad companies, including other ad networks, to display advertisements on our sites.
-In some cases, these third parties may also place cookies on your computer.
-These companies currently include, but are not limited to: 24/7 Real Media, adblade, AdConion, AdFusion, Advertising.com, AppNexus, Bane Media, Brand.net, CasaleMedia, Collective Media, InMobi, Interclick, Jumptap, Millennial Media, nugg.adAG, Mobclix, Mojiva, SpecificMedia, Tribal Fusion, ValueClick, Where.com, Yahoo!, YuMe, Zumobi.
+In some cases, these third parties may also place cookies on your computer, and may collect information about your online activities across websites or online services.
+These companies currently include, but are not limited to: 24/7 Real Media, adblade, AdConion, AdFusion, Advertising.com, AppNexus, Atlas, Bane Media, Brand.net, CasaleMedia, Collective Media, InMobi, Interclick, Jumptap, Millennial Media, nugg.adAG, Mobclix, Mojiva, SpecificMedia, Tribal Fusion, ValueClick, Where.com, Yahoo!, YuMe, Zumobi.
 These companies may offer you a way to opt out of ad targeting based on their cookies.
 You may find more information by clicking on the company names above and following the links to the web sites of each company.
 Many of them are also members of the Network Advertising Initiative or the Digital Advertising Alliance, which each provide a simple way to opt out of ad targeting from participating companies.

+You should also be aware that some browsers have incorporated “Do Not Track” (DNT) features that, when turned on, send a signal in the browser header to websites and online services indicating that you do not wish to be tracked.
+It is up to the website or online service you visit (and any third parties providing advertising, content, or other functionality on the website or online service) to decide how it will interpret and treat the signal.
+However, there is not yet a common understanding of how to interpret the DNT signal.
+As a result, Microsoft does not currently respond to the browser DNT signals on its own websites or online services, or on third-party websites or online services where Microsoft provides advertisements, content or is otherwise able to collect information.
+We continue to work with the online industry to define a common understanding of how to treat DNT signals.
+In the meantime, users may continue to opt-out of targeted ads from Microsoft as set forth above.

 Communication PreferencesCommunications